Back

 Cerebrovascular or other active hemorrhage.

-Severe hepatic insufficiency, severe renal insufficiency, or severe heart failure (NYHA Class IV).
+Severe hepatic insufficiency, severe renal insufficiency or severe heart failure (NYHA Class IV).

 Severe dehydration (caused by vomiting, diarrhea or insufficient fluid intake).
 Pregnant patients in the last three months of pregnancy.